AhmedSalikRiaz/Crypto_price_alert_app_using_Electron/README.md

-# Electron Crypto Price Alert App
+# Electron Crypto Price Alert Desktop App

 This is a cross platform shoppinglist desktop application built on electron